 One of my favorite past times is to peruse through nurseries and get inspiration on what my next garden project will be.
-Of course, I am always drawn to the succulent section.
-It’s like a tractor beam; sucks me right in.
-So, when I saw this California wall planter just begging to be filled with succulents, I had to buy it!
+Of course, I am always drawn to the succulent section and today I really lucked out, because they had not only gorgeous plants but these cute wall planters shaped like California too!

-If you’d like to try your hand at creating your own succulent wall planter, I’ve got simple step-by-step photo detail instructions for ya!
+If you’d like to try your hand at creating your own succulent wall planter, we’ve got a simple step-by-step tutorial for you below!
 Choose any succulent planter you prefer.
 You can find them at most nurseries or even online.

-Gather your supplies.
-You will need your wooden wall planter, dried green moss ( I buy in bulk from Amazon), various succulents, soil, and a plastic fork.
+You will need a wooden wall planter, dried green moss, various succulents, soil, and a fork.

 Fill the bottom of the wooden planter with moss to cover any gaps and to provide a base for the soil.

-Pick a spot on the perimeter of the planter and using the plastic fork, dig a small hole to accommodate the rootball.
+Pick a spot on the perimeter of the planter and using a fork, dig a small hole to accommodate the rootball of the succulent.

-Insert the plant into the prepped hole and using the fork, backfill the soil and tamp down the soil around the base.
+Insert the prepared succulent into the prepped hole and using the fork, backfill the soil and tamp down the soil around the base.

 Continue adding succulents.
 Try to get them packed in tight together, using various sizes and types, to keep it interesting.